Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Overview.md

 - Risk and compliance: Microsoft Purview includes risk and compliance solutions to help your organization minimize compliance risks and meet regulatory requirements.

 ## Sandbox Scenario
 Contoso, a multinational corporation, operates a complex IT infrastructure with a mix of on-premises data centers and cloud-based resources.
-Facing challenges in managing and governing their expanding data landscape, Contoso decides to implement Azure Purview to streamline data discovery, classification, and management across their entire IT environment.
+Facing challenges in managing and governing their expanding data landscape, Contoso decides to implement Microsoft Purview to streamline data discovery, classification, and management across their entire IT environment.

-By implementing Azure Purview, Contoso achieves a unified and streamlined approach to data governance, allowing them to effectively manage, classify, and collaborate on their diverse data assets.
+By implementing Microsoft Purview, Contoso achieves a unified and streamlined approach to data governance, allowing them to effectively manage, classify, and collaborate on their diverse data assets.
 This enhances their ability to meet compliance requirements and ensures a proactive stance in addressing data-related challenges across their complex IT infrastructure.

 ## Using the sandbox